 John Kelly is senior vice president of corporate operations at Xerox.
 Prior to Xerox, Kelly founded and served as president and chief executive officer of Niteo Partners Inc. and at Cap Gemini.
 He is a Trustee of the University of Rochester and serves on the University of Rochester’s Simon School of Business executive advisory council and dean’s forum.

-Nasch is the CEO of The Activity Exchange, which brings the science behind consumer marketing to the healthcare challenge.
+Mikki Nasch is the co-founder and Vice President of Business Development at Evidation Health, a health data platform.
 She is also an entrepreneur who has built high-growth technology companies focused on data-driven decisions.
 She has held leadership roles in Sense Networks, Fair Isaac, Company DNA, BackWeb, and Reuters.